Jun 14, 2019

 LYDIA DENWORTH: They didn't need regulation.
 There was no need for more regulation.

-LYDIA DENWORTH: The average blood lead level of Americans dropped by 90%
+LYDIA DENWORTH: The average blood lead level of Americans dropped by 90 percent.

-HERB NEEDLEMAN: And blood lead levels around the world began to fall after that.
-It was a pretty important effect
+[ARCHIVE CLIP, Herb Needleman: And blood lead levels around the world began to fall after that.
+It was a pretty important effect.]

-PAT: The thing this lead story made me realize is that, uh, that these IQ tests, they measure certain thinking abilities…Whatever you want to call it, uh, intelligence, G, problem space, but when you need to find out if like an environmental toxin is affecting the way kids think, having this standardized measurement of that is really powerful.
-And so something like the IQ test lets you see these almost invisible, um, like subtle effects on large groups of people.
+PAT: The thing this lead story made me realize is that these IQ tests, they measure certain thinking abilities—whatever you want to call it: intelligence, G, problem space.
+But when you need to find out if, like, an environmental toxin is affecting the way kids think, having this standardized measurement of that is really powerful.
+And so something like the IQ test lets you see these almost invisible, like, subtle effects on large groups of people.

-PAT: And after that lead thing, there have been many, many, many, many studies.
-Like you can go on PubMed and search like, ‘IQ test environmental effects’ and you find all of these amazing studies
+PAT: And after that lead thing, there have been many, many, many studies.
+Like, you can go on PubMed and search, like, 'IQ test environmental effects,' and you find all of these amazing studies.

 JAD: Really?

-PAT: People use IQ tests to look at the way smog affects kids’ thinking abilities or--or like violence in the neighborhood.
+PAT: People use IQ tests to look at the way smog affects kids' thinking abilities or, like, violence in the neighborhood.

-JAD: That’s interesting, you know, I--it just reminds me of what that judge said in the last episode, in the--in the ruling, that um essentially IQ tests are social evil masquerading as empiricism.
+JAD: That's interesting.
+You know, I—it just reminds me of what that judge said in the last episode in the ruling that essentially IQ tests are social evil masquerading as empiricism.

-JAD: This is kind of the universe.
-And you know, it’s basically the same test.
+JAD: This is kind of the inverse.
+And you know, it's basically the same test.

-PAT: And the thing we don’t say in the in the lead story--
+PAT: And the thing we don't say in the lead story ...

 PAT: Which we should add, or say here, is that Herb Needleman, he did the studies on only white kids.